 Helping with their expenses – Much of your loved one’s income is probably spent on drugs or alcohol to fuel their addiction.
 Unknowingly, you might be enabling them by paying monthly bills and rent or covering their financial hardships.
 As difficult as it may be, stop lending them money and hold them accountable for their actions.

 Accepting their lies or excuses – If you know something doesn’t seem right or hear the same excuse over and over, and you simply accept it, this is considered enabling behavior.
-Most often, enabling is done because you may be scared of confrontation and further damaging the relationship.
+Most often, enabling occurs because you may be scared of confrontation and further damaging the relationship.
 So, it’s easier to accept the addict’s lies and move on with your day.
 Enablers often have codependent qualities and strive to please the other person in fear of being alone.

 Tending to their needs more than your own – There’s a reason they say on airplanes that you need to put on your own oxygen mask first, before helping others.
 The same is true when it comes to supporting your partner or child with a substance use disorder.
 You must help yourself first before you can assist others.
 Addiction is a family disease, which means it can take a serious toll on your mental health, even if you’re just a bystander.
 If your loved one constantly watches you put your life on pause to get them out of a tough situation, they will never learn to help themselves.

-What Does Helping Look Like?
+What Does Helping Someone to Recover From Addiction Look Like?

-Getting educated – Perhaps one of the first things you can do to help is get educated on addiction.
+Getting educated – Perhaps one of the first things you can do to help is get educated about addiction.
 Read online articles and books, talk to other people about your experiences, or attend a support group to familiarize yourself with the disease.

 Utilizing healthy communication – An important part of healthy communication is listening to the other person.
 If your loved one confides in you, listen to them without interrupting or judging them.
 With patience and compassion, your loved one is more likely to come to you when they are ready to look for treatment.